How accurate is accurate enough? If you’re like most land surveyors, the answer is “as much as possible.”

-RTK data is far superior to satellite data on its own because it can be used to correct inaccuracies and discrepancies, ensuring information hews as close to reality as possible.
-There are numerous factors that can skew satellite coordinates, including incremental weather, tall buildings, mountains, and other issues.
+RTK GPS data is far superior to satellite data on its own because it can be used to correct inaccuracies and discrepancies, ensuring information hews as close to reality as possible.
+There are numerous factors that can skew satellite coordinates, including incremental weather, tall buildings, mountains, and other issues calling for RTK correction.
 These are called “tropospheric delays.”
-The RTK system fills in these gaps with real-time data from the base station and drone.
+The RTK system fills in these gaps with real time data from the base station and drone.

 RTK Module for the Mavic 2 Enterprise Advanced